Komada: A Whisky Family

 Komada: A Whisky Family (駒田蒸留所へようこそ, Komada Jōryūjo e Yōkoso) is a 2023 Japanese animated film directed by Masayuki Yoshihara, and written by Yukito Kizawa and Soue Nakamoto.
 It was produced by P.A.
 Works and distributed by Gaga.
 The film debuted at Annecy International Animation Film Festival in June 2023, before a theatrical release in November.

+Synopsis

+Rui Komada is a female president working at the family's whisky facility: the Komada Distillery.
+After her father died, her brother, Kei, works on a different facility due to family issues.
+To restore her family's financial status and surpass her father, Rui names her signature for the whisky, "Koma".